-Stephanie Badde co-hosts a speaker series on multisensory perception and plasticity in collaboration with Petra Vetter from the University of Fribourg.
-The talks are held online and everyone is invited to attend.
+Stephanie Badde co-hosts a speaker series on multisensory perception and plasticity with Petra Vetter from the University of Fribourg.
+The talks are online and open to the public.

 Upcoming talks are announced on world wide neuro.
 To receive email alerts for upcoming talks, please register here.